Part 2: Calibration & Imaging of J1849+3024

 print('Step ', mystep, step_title[mystep])

-This section of code is a test of your new found python knowledge.
-Try to work out what each individual parts do on your own first and then read on to see whether you were right!
+This section of code tests your newfound Python knowledge.
+First, try to figure out what each individual part does on your own, and then read on to see if you were correct!

-• Line 40: sets the thesteps variable as an empty array.
-This array determines what blocks of code are run!
+• Line 46 initialises the thesteps variable as an empty array.
+This array dictates which blocks of code are executed!

-• Line 41-60: generates a Python dictionary named step_title which provides information on what each sub-steps of tasks does.
-The keys to the dictionary will be matched to the step number conducted.
+• Lines 47-66 generates a Python dictionary named step_title that provides information on what each sub-step of the tasks does.
+The keys in the dictionary will correspond to the step numbers performed.

-• Line 62-66: this try/except statement defines what blocks of code is going to be conducted.
-If you look closely, the user needs to define the runsteps parameter before running the script otherwise the script will cause an error and print the string in the except statement.
+• Lines 68-72: this try/except statement defines which blocks of code will be executed.
+If you look closely, the user needs to define the runsteps parameter before running the script; otherwise, the script will cause an error and print the string in the except statement.

-• Lines 74-78: this bit of code is the preamble to each block of tasks executed.
+• Lines 80-84: this piece of code serves as the preamble for each block of tasks executed.
 The setting of the integer variable mystep determines the step number.
-The if loop determines whether this mystep integer is in the steps as specified by the user which is done by setting the runsteps parameter.
-If this is correct (i.e. mystep in thesteps = True), then the indented if statement is executed which prints the the title of this step along with the tasks in indented block of code.
-You'll see that this preamble defines the break points of each bit of code.
+The if statement checks whether this mystep integer is included in the steps specified by the user, which is determined by the runsteps parameter.
+If this condition is met (i.e. mystep in thesteps = True), then the indented if statement executes, printing the title of this step along with the tasks within the indented block of code.
+You will notice that this preamble defines the breakpoints of each section of code.

-With this in mind, the way to use this code in CASA is clear.
-The user has to define the parameter runsteps=[<task number>] and then we can execute the script using the execfile() function.
-For example, to execute steps 1 and 3 we would type the following into the CASA interactive prompt:
+Keeping this in mind, the method for using this code within CASA becomes evident.
+The user must define the parameter runsteps=[<task number>], and then we can execute the script with the execfile() function.
+For instance, to run steps 1 and 3, we would enter the following into the CASA interactive prompt:

 runsteps = [1,3]